werckme/werckmeister/manual.md

 instrument: piano;
 {
    /mod: drumRudiments/
-   -- performs 4 paradiddles with c' for R and c for L "4x paradiddle"@<c' c>1
+   -- performs 4 paradiddles (RLRR) with c' for R and c for L "4x paradiddle"@<c' c>1
 }
 ]